xcurator/xcurator/README.md

 #xCurator - Semi-Structured Data to Linked Data
 ========
+xCurator transforms semi-structured data to linked data by levering information from both structure and data of the input sources.
+It supports both XML and JSON data sources from file, set of files and URLs.
+It generates mapping file as well as RDF files stored in [TDB](http://jena.apache.org/documentation/tdb/) format.

 ## Getting Start
- Clone the repository (or download the zip file) and run the xcurator.sh (xcurator.bat in windows) in *bin* diretory.
+ Clone the repository (or download the zip file) and run the ```xcurator.sh``` (```xcurator.bat``` in windows) in the ```bin``` diretory.

 ### Parameters